List of State Regulations and Amusement Safety Officials

 Requires permits and registration for license

-Annual on-site inspection of fairs, carnivals, circuses, etc. upon entering state.
+Annual on-site inspection of mechanical rides, carnivals, circuses, etc. upon entering state.
 Annual inspection of fixed site rides.
-Inspection of mobile rides as set up and reassembled.
-Inspected as complaints received.
+Mechanical rides and amusement devices are Inspected as complaints received.

 www.maine.gov